Expand description

 - properties

-- FST properties computation and tracking
+- FST properties computation and tracking.

 - semiring

-- Semiring implementations for weighted FSTs
+- Semiring implementations for weighted finite-state transducers.

 - utils

-- Utility types and data structures for FST operations
+- Utility types and data structures for FST operations.

 Enums§